Connect with others who understand.

 • Vitamin E, especially in high doses

-If you want or need to consume any of these things, talk to your doctor first.
-They can help you weigh potential benefits against the potential risk that they may cause bleeding.
+If you’re thinking about consuming any of these, talk to your doctor first.
+They can help you weigh potential benefits against the potential risk that they may cause or worsen bleeding.

 5. Consider Joint Aspiration

-Note that you may need to get an MRI scan before an aspiration so your doctor can see the joint clearly.
+Note that sometimes your doctor will recommend an MRI scan before an aspiration to see the joint clearly.

 6. Keep Up With Joint Rehabilitation